fbpx

 Your team may already know how to use social media platforms like LinkedIn, but they must have never done micro-influencing before.

-So, no matter what, provide them with training and ongoing support.
+So, no matter what, provide them with training and ongoing support to enhance their recruiter branding and LinkedIn recruiting capabilities.
 (Yes, they need it even if they don’t realize it yet!)

 💡Tips:

-• Personal branding workshops: Conduct workshops on personal branding strategies, LinkedIn best practices, content creation, and community engagement.
+• Personal branding workshops: Conduct workshops on recruiter branding strategies, LinkedIn best practices, content creation, and community engagement that directly support your LinkedIn recruiting efforts.

-• Mentorship programs: Pair experienced advocates with those who are new to personal branding, fostering knowledge sharing and providing guidance throughout the process.
+• Mentorship programs: Pair experienced advocates with those who are new to recruiter branding, fostering knowledge sharing and providing guidance throughout the employer branding process.

-• Monitor progress and provide feedback: Regularly review the teams’ LinkedIn activities, provide constructive feedback, and recognize their achievements.
+• Monitor progress and provide feedback: Regularly review the teams’ LinkedIn activities, provide constructive feedback, and recognize their achievements in building effective recruiting brand advocates.

 A common challenge you may encounter at this stage: